kaillerareborn/kaillerareborn.github.io/index.md

 - [Source codes](http://170.39.225.176/src/)

 Emulators must include the functions described in the 'kailleraclient.h' file to enable Kaillera.

-For an implementation example, check the archive of source codes.
+Check the archive of source codes to see examples of Kaillera implementation in emulators.

 ### **List of the most accurate emulators for each system**